Remote Assistance: Your offer to help could not be completed

 Solution 2.
 Enable Remote Assistance Using Registry Editor

 Step 1.
 Press Win + R to invoke the Run dialog box.
-Then type in “regedit” and hit OK to open System Properties.
+Then type in “regedit” and hit OK to open the Registry Editor.

 Step 2.
 Navigate here: Computer > HKEY_LOCAL_MACHINE > SYSTEM > CurrentControlSet > Control > Remote Assistance.
 Find fAllowFullControl and fAllowToGetHelp on the right pane.